skiboyjcmu/FranceItaly/content/dogs/_index.md

   - If there is an accident (you’ll probably notice it much later), don’t worry too much about it.
 Soak up as much as possible with paper towels and spray some of the natures miracle on it.
 If you remember, come back 15 mins later and try to dry again with paper towels, but it’s not a big deal.
     - There is a wet vac in the furnace room.
 If it's a poo accident, and you get it right away, this is prob the best bet
   - Vet:  Snoqualmie Ridge Veterinary Hospital
-    -  If needed, we'll pay for relatively anything.
+    -  If needed, we'll pay for relatively anything, just check with us if it's something major.
 We have pet insurance through Figo
       - Kingsley Policy #: FPI30000042325
       - Nova Policy #: FPI30000042324
     - 35011 SE Ridge St Snoqualmie, WA 98065